ulissesemuman/EmulatorExtensionHelper/README.md

      - 🇺🇸 English (United States)

      The application is fully localizable.
 Language files are stored in a simple JSON format, allowing easy customization or translation into additional languages.
 If you'd like to contribute a translation, feel free to submit a pull request or open an issue!
-- 🧠 Smart emulator name detection
+- 🧠 Smart emulator naming

-     Automatically extracts a user-friendly name from the emulator executable or system registry.
+     Automatically extracts friendly emulator names from metadata, registry, and manifests.
+- 🔧 Simple configuration

+     All settings are stored in a central config.json file.

 ## 🛠️ How It Works